GPM03/sign-up-form/README.md

-# sign-up-form
-This is a sign-up form for an imaginary service
+This is a project from The Odin Project to learn how to make and style forms.